mebeim/api_project/README.md

     ~/api_project/build$ make simplefs_test

-Or directly calling the test script, which also accepts the options:
+Or directly calling the test script:

+    ~/api_project/test$ ./test.sh

+The test script also accepts these options as its first argument:

  - `files` to only run the test files (`/test/input` comparing with `/test/output`);
  - `random` to only run randomly generated test files (see [`/test/random_fs.py`][5] for more info);
  - `all` to run both files and random tests, which is the default.

+So it is possible to run:

     ~/api_project/test$ ./test.sh all
     ~/api_project/test$ ./test.sh files
     ~/api_project/test$ ./test.sh random

+**Note that** testing generating random files will create very big temporary input files for testing (`> 1GB`).

 -----------------------------------------------------------------------------